cole-k/osu-kb/readme.md

   I'd recommend ones that can be secured with screws since then you can use those screws to secure your case, too (note: the screws in the linked rubber feet will likely be too short).

+Depending on what sort of parts you buy, this shouldn't cost more than $10 to
+$20 dollars (keycaps and switches are about $1 per, LEDs and resistors combine to be $3, the microcontroller is somewhere in the range of $1 to $7, and acrylic and wood make up the rest).
+Since this uses so few parts and you usually buy most of these in bulk, ideally you'd spend only the cost of a microcontroller and maybe one more part.

 ### Assembling the case